anuradhawick/PlasLR/README.md

                         Reads path (FASTQ)
   --threads THREADS, -t THREADS
                         Thread limit
-  --ground-truth <IDS>  Read ids of reads (For dry runs with ground truth) --bin-width <bin width for coverage histograms>, -bw <bin width for coverage histograms>
+  --ground-truth GROUND_TRUTH, -g GROUND_TRUTH  Read ids of reads (For dry runs with ground truth) --bin-width <bin width for coverage histograms>, -bw <bin width for coverage histograms>
                         Value of bw*bs will be the total coverage of k-mers in the coverage histograms.
 Usually k-mers are shifted towards y-axis due to errors.
 By defaul b=2; coverages upto 400X
-  --bin-coverage <number of bins for coverage histograms>, -bc <number of bins for coverage histograms>
+  --bin-coverage BIN_WIDTH, -bc BIN_WIDTH
                         Value of bw*bs will be the total coverage of k-mers in the coverage histograms.
 Usually k-mers are shifted towards y-axis due to errors.
 By defaul bc=200;